 Vice President, Environmental Sustainability

-Keith Mask is vice president of environmental sustainability for Cox Enterprises, a leading communications, media and automotive services company.
+Keith Mask is vice president of environmental sustainability for Cox Enterprises.

 Mask oversees the national Cox Conserves sustainability program that has goals to send zero waste to landfill by 2024 and become carbon and water neutral by 2044.
 The holistic program focuses on employees, operations, community partners and suppliers.
 Since 2007, Cox Enterprises has invested $100 million in sustainability.
 Through these investments, the company has offset 82,000 tons of carbon, diverted 97,000 tons of waste from landfill and conserved 57 million gallons of water.